-The prediction of this type of voltage sag using the Transient Energy Function was described in the early reference [2].
-In [3] sensitivities relative to voltage dip were derived using this method as well.
+The prediction of this type of voltage sag using the Transient Energy Function was described in the early reference [3].
+In [4] sensitivities relative to voltage dip were derived using this method as well.
 The sensitivities relate the voltage sag depths to certain parameters such as terminal voltages and power generation.
-The authors of [4] address the transient voltage dip acceptability problem using a two-dimensional table of critical voltage level and critical voltage dip duration.
+The authors of [5] address the transient voltage dip acceptability problem using a two-dimensional table of critical voltage level and critical voltage dip duration.
 Moreover, the issue of transient voltage stability of dynamic loads such as induction machines is analysed.
-In the more recent reference [5] the authors use sensitivities to carry out contingency filtering and ranking with respect to voltage dips.
+In the more recent reference [6] the authors use sensitivities to carry out contingency filtering and ranking with respect to voltage dips.
 Furthermore, the assessment addresses power quality issues and short-term voltage stability.
-In [6], the authors present a survey of current practices for transient voltage sag criteria related to power system stability.
+In [7], the authors present a survey of current practices for transient voltage sag criteria related to power system stability.

 The present paper also investigates voltage sags with focus on power system stability rather than power quality.
 Transient voltage sags are identified using time-domain simulation.
 Then, sensitivities are derived which provide information on tight couplings between relative change of rotor angles and load voltage magnitudes.
 These sensitivities are easier to compute than those considered in the above references.
 The sensitivities can be used, for instance, to identify the contribution of each generator to a drop in voltage magnitude experienced at a particular load bus.
 A voltage depression at a load bus can trigger consecutive events such as load tripping.
 Therefore, a second sensitivity is derived, which assesses the impact of a change of load power on generator active powers.

 This paper is organized as follows.
-In Section II the power system model used for the computation of sensitivities is described and the voltage sensitivities are derived.
-This is followed by the presentation of the corresponding results in Section III.
-The derivation of the second sensitivities, addressing the effect of variation of load on generator power, can be found in Section IV and the corresponding results are shown in Section V. Finally, in Section VI concluding remarks are offered.
+In Section 2 the power system model used for the discussion of voltage sags and the computation of sensitivities is described.
+Moreover, a brief discussion of the mechanism causing these transient voltage sags is presented.
+The voltage sensitivities are derived in Section 3.
+This is followed by the presentation of the corresponding results in Section 4.
+The derivation of the second sensitivities, addressing the effect of variation of load on generator power, can be found in Section 5 and the corresponding results are shown in Section 6.
+Finally, in Section 7 concluding remarks are offered.